uccser/cs-unplugged/docs/source/author/translations.rst

 1. Read this documentation page, especially the `Translation Notes`_ section.
 2. Create an account on `Crowdin <https://crowdin.com/join>`__.
-3. Read the Crowdin `documentation <https://support.crowdin.com/crowdin-intro/>`_ for translators.
-4. Visit the CS Unplugged `development site <http://cs-unplugged-dev.appspot.com/>`_.
+3. Visit the CS Unplugged `development site <http://cs-unplugged-dev.appspot.com/>`_.
-5. Switch to translation mode using the language drop down.
+4. Switch to translation mode using the language drop down.
-6. Log in with your Crowdin credentials and select a target language.
+5. Log in with your Crowdin credentials and select a target language.
-7. Start translating!
+6. Start translating!

 Crowdin Overview
 ==============================================================================